Skip to content

 • Session time limits

 Side effects are rare.
-Most clients report only mild warmth.
+Most clients report only a mild warmth during sessions.

-This comfort level suits people nervous about invasive treatments.
-Clinics can offer care without raising fear.
+This comfort level suits people who are hesitant about more invasive treatments.
+Clinics can offer meaningful care without creating anxiety.

 That trust builds loyalty.
 Loyal clients talk.
 Clinics grow.